-I work with people to make sense of their issues and concerns.
-I'm trained to deal with a range of situations, helping you find ways to cope with issues in your life.
+I'm trained to deal with a range of situations, to help you find ways to cope with issues and concerns in your life.

-In addition to the issues above, some other areas I also have experience of working with people are when they are having unexpected mood swings, disrupted sleeping patterns, eating disorders, or if they find themselves using substances to cope with issues in their life.
+In addition to the issues above some other areas I also have experience of working with people is if they are experiencing eating disorders, unexpected mood swings, disrupted sleeping patterns, or if they find themselves using substances to cope with issues in their life.

 I have a passion for helping people with their health and wellbeing.

 - Accredited member (MBACP (Accred)) of the BACP.

 - Post Graduate Diploma (PGDip) in Counselling from the University of Edinburgh.
 This was focused on the Person Centred approach and Psychodynamic perspective.

 - Trauma Enhanced Practice Levels 2 and 3.